-Equinciser horse walkers have been tried on variety of surfaces, and some have proven better than others:
+Equineciser horse walkers have been tried on a variety of surfaces, and some have proven better than others:

 - Sand will compact and become too hard.
 Sand also freezes and does not break up easily.
 Frozen footprints in the sand create a choppy surface.

 - Wood chips placed on top of sand do not create a satisfactory surface.

 - Shredded rubber provides a resilient surface, but is unsatisfactory when placed over sand.
 Also in hotter climates, the rubber retains too much heat and burns the horse’s hooves.

 Planning your use of the horse exerciser will follow the same guidelines that you would use for any new equestrian training equipment or training technique.
 The first time your horse goes in the exerciser the goal is to acclimate him to the equipment.
 Walk the horse until he is comfortable, usually 15 to 20 minutes.
 95% of horses take to the exerciser with no problem during the first session.
 The technique is to put the horse in, release him, and then turn on the exerciser at walking speed.
 On the first day of using the exerciser with your horse, do not walk him until he is tired.

 The goal of the first few sessions is simply to give the horse an opportunity to be comfortable in the exerciser.
 Horsemanship is still needed to use this equipment for the benefit of the horse.
 Observation and attention to the task are necessary just as these skills are in any other training program.